MM58-crypto/Sebayhi-bot/README.md

 ## Features

 - Interactive chatbot for learning Arabic grammar
+- Utilizes Haystack for document retrieval and processing
 - Uses OCR to process images
 - Integrates with Streamlit for a web-based interface

 ## Installation